Metronoid/chronicler/content/systems/dice/time/Time.md

 • **Story** - A complete tale with an introduction, rising tension, twists, and a conclusion.
 Can be made up of multiple chapters or just one.

 • **Chronicle** - A collection of interconnected stories involving the characters.
 They can be linked by a common theme or plotline or just shared characters and locations.
-The storyteller and players work together to create an ongoing chronicle
+The storyteller and players work together to create an ongoing chronicle.